-a) The use of tyres without appropriate identification is strictly forbidden during the entire Competition (including the starting procedure, the pre-grid and the grid).

-- b) Wet-weather tyres may be used only after the track has been declared wet by the Race Director for the practice session (Free Practice, Qualifying) and the races. - c) Tyres may only be inflated with air or nitrogen. - d) All tyres, when under the control of a competitor, must remain visible within the competitor's designated garage area at all times. - 28.5 The use of tyre-heating, heat retaining and/or cooling devices as well as pre-heating/cooling is forbidden.
+- a) The use of tyres without appropriate identification is strictly forbidden during the entire Competition (including the starting procedure, the pre-grid and the grid). - b) Wet-weather tyres may be used only after the track has been declared wet by the Race Director for the practice and qualifying sessions and the race. - c) Tyres may only be inflated with air or nitrogen. - d) All tyres, when under the control of a competitor, must remain visible within the competitor's designated garage area at all times. - 28.5 The use of tyre-heating, heat retaining and/or cooling devices as well as pre-heating/cooling is forbidden.